Asashio-class destroyer: Operational history

-However, the class's glory days seemed to come to an end at the battle of Midway, June 4, when both Asashio and Arashio were damaged by bomb hits, then a month later the class suffered its first loss as the submarine USS Growler launched a torpedo spread that sank Arare and crippled Kasumi.
+However, the class's glory days came to an end by the battle of Midway, 4 June, when both Asashio and Arashio were damaged by bomb hits, then a month later the class suffered its first loss as the submarine USS Growler launched a torpedo spread that sank Arare and snapped Kasumi in two.
+Kasumi survived this encounter and spent over a year being reconstructed.
 It was then on to the Guadalcanal and Solomon Islands campaign, which saw much of the same service but mixed with heavy troop and supply transport missions, plus escorting aircraft carriers at the battles of the Eastern Solomons and Santa Cruz.
-However, in October Natsugumo did little of note in the battle of Cape Esperance, but in the battle's aftermath she was sunk by aircraft from Henderson Field, before the class rounded out 1942 with Asagumo's role in both naval battles of Guadalcanal.
-In the first battle, Asagumo operated alongside the Shiratsuyu class destroyers Murasame and Samidare, and together they charged the light cruiser USS Helena, damaging her with six hits and preventing her from sinking the destroyer Amatsukaze, before they blasted the destroyer USS Monssen at point blank range, sinking her with some 39 hits.
-In the second battle, Asagumo fired torpedoes at the battleship USS South Dakota but inflicted no damage, before rescuing survivors from the battleship Kirishima, which was sunk by the battleship USS Washington.
+In October Natsugumo escorted seaplane tenders without seeing action in the battle of Cape Esperance, but in the battle's aftermath she was sunk by land-based aircraft, before the class rounded out 1942 with Asagumo's role in both naval battles of Guadalcanal.
+During the first battle, Asagumo led the Shiratsuyu class destroyers Murasame and Samidare, and together they charged the light cruiser USS Helena and prevented her from sinking the destroyer Amatsukaze, before they blasted the destroyer USS Monssen at point blank range, sinking her with some 39 hits.
+In the second battle, Asagumo fired torpedoes at the battleship USS South Dakota but inflicted no damage before rescuing survivors from the battleship Kirishima, which was sunk by the battleship USS Washington.

 With the start of 1943, the class would suffer more losses.
-On February 20, Ōshio was torpedoed and sunk by the submarine USS Albacore.
-Meanwhile, on March 4, Asashio and Arashio were both sunk by US air force bombers at the battle of the Bismarck Sea.
-The next day, Minegumo assisted in sinking the submarine USS Grampus, but later that night was caught at the battle of Blackett Strait and sunk by the combined gunfire of the light cruisers USS Denver and USS Montpelier.
+On 20 February, Ōshio was torpedoed and sunk by the submarine USS Albacore, while from 2-3 March Asashio and Arashio were both sunk by US and Australian air force bombers at the battle of the Bismarck Sea.
+The next day, Minegumo assisted in sinking the submarine USS Grampus, but later that night was caught at the battle of Blackett Strait and torpedoed and sunk by the destroyer USS Waller.
 The remaining four ships of the class saw a large break afterwards for the next year, made up of uneventful transport missions and patrol duty without seeing combat.
-The only exception came on November 19, 1943, when Yamagumo sank the submarine USS Sculpin with mixed depth charge and surface gunfire attacks.
+The only exception came on 19 November 1943 when Yamagumo sank the submarine USS Sculpin with mixed depth charge and surface gunfire attacks.